ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 ## *Created on*:
 ## *Description*: Bronze layer logical data model for Zoom Platform Analytics System supporting usage, reliability, and revenue reporting
 ## *Version*: 4
-## *Changes*: Updated all VARCHAR fields to have a maximum limit of 1000 characters instead of 16777216
+## *Changes*: Updated VARCHAR column length from 16777216 to 500 for all tables
-## *Reason*: User requested to ensure that VARCHAR has a maximum limit of 1000 only for better data governance and storage optimization
+## *Reason*: User requested to ensure VARCHAR column length is set to 500 rather than having a size like 16777216 for better performance and storage optimization
 ## *Updated on*:
 _____________________________________________